 Trees can help improve your home’s aesthetics, as well as protect your home from storm damage and solar heat.
 However, you have to make sure you’re planting the right trees.
-In celebration of Arbor Day, Coleman Roofing LLC shares some tips on how to plant trees without risking damage to your home.
+In celebration of Arbor Day, Coleman Roofing & Construction shares some tips on how to plant trees without risking damage to your home.

 Know the Root Types